6 Mandates Every Affiliate Marketer Must Embrace

-Are you considering getting into affiliate marketing business?
+Are you considering getting into an affiliate marketing business?

 Perhaps you already started your journey with all those things you’d need to do anyway: affiliate networks, affiliate managers, merchants, offers, traffic sources, campaigns, ads, blogs, landing pages, websites, best affiliate programs for beginners and what have you.

-Affiliate marketing, at the outset, might really simple.
-I mean, how hard can it get to send traffic to a merchant offer page and wait for conversions to roll in 24 x 7, all the rear round.
+Affiliate marketing, at the outset, might be really simple.
+I mean, how hard can it get to send traffic to a merchant offer page with Google Adwords and wait for conversions to roll in 24 x 7, all the rear round.
 Eh?

 That’s exactly the issue with affiliate marketing.
 It looks simple, it just isn’t.

 As such, here are a few things you should make sure you embrace, put all the affiliate marketing myths aside, especially if you want to be a millionaire affiliate marketer.

 Never stop learning

 You won’t master everything by the time your first campaign starts going green.
 It’s only one campaign, and it’s only the beginning.

 If you though there was a learning curve until you got to the point of the first campaign showing positive ROI, there’s an even longer learning curve “after” you get to your first profitable campaign.